EdgeFirstAI/documentation/docs/studio/agtg.md

     For cases where the object exits and then re-enters the frame, the object might not be tracked properly.
 Repeat the steps as necessary to annotate the objects that were missed.

-If you notice any errors on the annotations or missing annotations, follow the tutorial for [auditing 2D annotations](#audit-2d-annotations).
-Furthermore, there is also a tutorial for [auditing 3D annotations](#audit-3d-annotations).